How to remove malware from your Mac?

 One more way to remove daemons, agents, and plug-ins

-If the manual path described here sounds too complicated, you can again be rescued by CleanMyMac 3.
-This app has a special tool to remove malware Launch Agents along with internet plug-ins, login items and extensions too.
+If the manual path described here sounds too complicated, you can again be rescued by CleanMyMac X. This app has a special tool to remove malware Launch Agents.

-1. Download CleanMyMac 3 (it’s free to download)
+- Download CleanMyMac X (it’s free to download).

 If all else fails

-Below a few more ideas to help you to remove adware from Mac.
+Below are a few more ideas to help you remove malware from Mac.

 - Switch to a different user account and do a full system cleanup.

 - Restore your Mac using Time Machine (to the point before it got infected).

 - Update all your software, including the macOS.